How to answer questions in EPA interviews and professional discussions

 Tip: Remember that interviews and discussions are not about memorising answers.
 This activity is to help you structure answers.
 In your EPA, listen to what the assessor asks you and make sure you answer fully.

-If your EPA involves a professional discussion or interview, look at your 1st for EPA Toolkit to see further tips, including how long to speak for each answer.
+If your EPA involves a professional discussion or interview, look at your 1st for EPA Toolkit/Resource Pack to see further tips, including how long to speak for each answer.

 You might also be interested in our blog 6 Ways to Demonstrate Skills and Behaviours in End Point Assessment